nordie69/gettingandcleaningdata/README.md

 The script run_analysis.R is structured in xxx sections:

 ## Codebook
-There are the following variables:
+There are the following variables in the file